-Proponents: Idaho Department of Fish and Game (IDFG), Washington State University Province/subbasin: Middle Snake/Boise, Middle Snake/Payette, Middle Snake/Weiser Short description: The project mitigates marine-derived nutrient loss resulting from salmon extinction due to hydro development in Idaho.
-In an applied context, we are quantifying differences in nutrient replacement strategies at the reach and basin scale using an ecosystembased, mechanistic, long-term monitoring approach to both aquatic and terrestrial habitats and organisms.
+Proponents: Idaho Department of Fish and Game (IDFG), Idaho State University, University of Idaho, Washington State University

+Short description: The project mitigates marine-derived nutrient loss resulting from salmon extinction due to hydro development in Idaho.
+In an applied context, we are quantifying differences in nutrient replacement strategies at the reach and basin scale using an ecosystem-based, mechanistic, long-term monitoring approach to both aquatic and terrestrial habitats and organisms.
 The project will determine relative efficacy of widely used nutrient mitigation tools and facilitate adaptive management decisions.